The Sun's Supergranulation: Observational characterization

-As shown by \cite{worden75}, the thermal signature of supergranulation, if any, must be very faint.
-The intensity contrast between the border and the centre of supergranules probably does not exceed a few percents, at least in the infrared.
-For comparison, rms intensity variations at the granulation scale have been shown to be up to 27\% by \cite{WR09} using the recent data of Hinode.
-Several studies \citep{beckers68,frazier70,foukal84,lin92} found an increase of intensity at the edge of supergranulation cells, corresponding to a negative correlation between the supergranulation horizontal divergence maps and intensity maps.
-These results, which tend to rule out a convective origin for supergranulation, are however subject to caution because supergranulation vertices are strongly correlated with magnetic bright points (see Section~\ref{obsmag} below).
+The surface thermal signature of supergranulation appears to be quite small.
+Early measurements suggested that the intensity contrast between the border and the centre of supergranules probably does not exceed a few percents in the infrared \citep{worden75}.
+The photometric intensity contrast at supergranulation scales in white light images is also much smaller and ambiguous than that of granulation, which has been shown to be up to 27\% at a wavelength of 450~nm \citep{WR09}.
+Several early studies \citep{beckers68,frazier70,foukal84,lin92} found an increase of intensity at the edge of supergranulation cells, corresponding to a negative correlation between the supergranulation horizontal divergence maps and intensity maps.
+These early results may naively tend to rule out a convective origin for supergranulation but are subject to caution.
+First, supergranulation vertices are strongly correlated with magnetic bright points (see Sect.~\ref{obsmag} below).
 To circumvent this difficulty, \cite{rast03a} considered only areas with low magnetic fields and found a small decrease of intensity at the edge of supergranules.
 The problem was reconsidered in detail by \cite{meunier07b,meunier08} using MDI intensity maps.
 There too, the influence of the magnetic network was carefully eliminated.
-In contrast to most previous studies, they report a very small but significant intensity decrease from the centre to the edge of supergranulation cells (in the range 0.8--2.8 K). \cite{goldbaum_etal09} recently came to the same conclusion using a different methodology.
+In contrast to most previous studies, they report a very small but significant intensity decrease from the centre to the edge of supergranulation cells (in the range 0.8--2.8~K).
+This conclusion was also reached by \cite{goldbaum_etal09} using a different methodology.
 In addition, \cite{meunier08} noticed that the radial temperature profile at the surface of a supergranule is very similar to that of a simulated granule.
-These observations are consistent with a driving of supergranulation by buoyancy.
+Using SDO/HMI continuum intensity maps centered around 617~nm, \cite[][]{langfellner_etal16} recently derived a new estimate at $\Delta T=1.1\pm0.1$~K of the temperature drop between centre and edge of supergranules, in line with the preceding results.